taglia3/ElasticTransition-ObjC/Readme.md

-# ElasticTransition ObjC Version (Under Dev)
+# ElasticTransition ObjC Version
 This is the Objective-C Version of Elastic Transition written in Swift by lkzhao https://github.com/lkzhao/ElasticTransition

 A UIKit custom modal transition that simulates an elastic drag.
-Written in Objective-C.
+Written in Objective-C. Feel free to contribute!

 ![demo](https://github.com/lkzhao/ElasticTransition/blob/master/imgs/demo.gif?raw=true)